harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Note however that the following properties does not exist:

-* Given a parent extended public key (K<sub>par</sub>,c<sub>par</sub>) and a child public key (K<sub>i</sub>), it is hard to find child key index (i).
+* Given a parent [extended public key][] (K<sub>par</sub>,c<sub>par</sub>) and a [child public key][] (K<sub>i</sub>), it is hard to find child [key index][] (i).

-* Given a parent extended public key (K<sub>par</sub>,c<sub>par</sub>) and a non-hardened child private key (k<sub>i</sub>), it is hard to find the parent private key (k<sub>par</sub>).
+* Given a parent [extended public key][] (K<sub>par</sub>,c<sub>par</sub>) and a non-[hardened child private key][hardened child key] (k<sub>i</sub>), it is hard to find the [parent private key][parent key] (k<sub>par</sub>).

 Consequently:

 1. Private and public keys must be kept safe as usual.
-Leaking a private key means access to coins - leaking a public key can mean loss of privacy.
+Leaking a [private key][] means access to coins - leaking a [public key][] can mean loss of privacy.

-2. Somewhat more care must be taken regarding extended keys, as these correspond to an entire (sub)tree of keys.
+2. Somewhat more care must be taken regarding [extended keys][extended key], as these correspond to an entire (sub)tree of keys.

-3. One weakness that may not be immediately obvious, is that knowledge of the extended public key + any non-hardened private key descending from it is equivalent to knowing the extended private key (and thus every private and public key descending from it).
+3. One weakness that may not be immediately obvious, is that knowledge of the [extended public key][] plus any non-[hardened private key][hardened child key] descending from it is equivalent to knowing the [extended private key][] (and thus every private and public key descending from it).
 This means that extended public keys must be treated more carefully than regular public keys.

-*It is also the reason for the existence of hardened keys, and why they are used for the account level in the tree.
-This way, a leak of account-specific (or below) private key never risks compromising the master or other accounts.*
+*It is also the reason for the existence of hardened keys, and why they are used for the [account][HD account] level in the tree.
+This way, a leak of account-specific (or below) private key never risks compromising the [master][master key] or other accounts.*

 <!-- END extended quote from BIP0032 spec -->

-**Resources:** Refer to [BIP0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for the full HD Wallet specification.
+**Resources:** Refer to [BIP32][] for the full HD Wallet specification.

 ### JBOK (Just a bunch of keys) wallets formats (deprecated)

-JBOK-style wallets are a deprecated form of wallet that originated from the reference client wallet.
-The reference client wallet would create 100 private/public key pairs automatically via a PRNG for use.
-Once all these keys are consumed or the RPC call keypoolrefill is run, another 100 key pairs would be created.
+JBOK-style wallets are a deprecated form of wallet that originated from the Bitcoin Core client wallet.
+Bitcoin Core client wallet would create 100 [private key][]/[public key][] pairs automatically via a Psuedo-Random-Number Generator (PRNG) for use.
+Once all these keys are consumed or the RPC call [keypoolrefill][rpc keypoolrefill] is run, another 100 key pairs would be created.
 This created considerable difficulty in backing up one’s keys, considering backups have to be run manually to save the newly generated private keys.
-If a new key pair set had been generated, used, then lost prior to a backup, the stored bitcoin value is likely lost forever.
+If a new key pair set had been generated, used, then lost prior to a backup, the stored satoshis are likely lost forever.
 Many older-style mobile wallets followed a similar format, but only generated a new private key upon user demand.

 This wallet type is being actively phased out and strongly discouraged from being used to store significant amounts of bitcoin due to the security and backup difficulty.